jienzheng/MATLAB/README.md

 ## Description

-Represented different types of shapes and performed various operations on these shapes by designing an OOP structure in Matlab
+Represented different types of shapes and performed various operations on these shapes by designing an OOP structure in Matlab.

 <code><img height="40" src="https://upload.wikimedia.org/wikipedia/commons/2/21/Matlab_Logo.png"></code>